zu2/chibicc-6800-v1/README.md

 Real number arithmetic code is written in assembler, which is faster than code written in C. There are still issues with accuracy (boundary conditions) and exception handling.

 Currently, addition, subtraction, multiplication, division, comparison, absolute value (fabs), and square root (fsqrt) are implemented.
-Other functions are under consideration for addition.
+Other functions are under consideration.

+---
 # Reference compilers

 Other compilers that may be useful to study.